craigk5n/javacaltools/README.md

 This build process will create the following jar files:

 - target/javacaltools-1.0.0.jar
-- dist/lib/k5n-calendarpanel-0.4.7.jar
-- dist/k5njournal-0.4.7.jar

 # Overview of Contents

-- k5n-ical:
+- iCalendar parser
   The k5n-ical jar is the iCalendar library that can be used by other applications.
-- k5n-calendarpanel:
+- Swing CalendarPanel
   A Java Swing component for displaying a calendar with events by extending the Swing JPanel class.
-- k5n-journal:
+- Simple Swing-based Journalling app
   An earlier release of the k5nJournal application includes as an example of how to use the k5n-ical library.
 (The most recent version of this application can be found at k5njournal.sourceforge.net)

-# Running The SampleS
+# Running The Samples
-The k5nJournal jar file contains a usable sample application for the iCalendar library.
+The jar file contains a usable sample application for the iCalendar library.
 This jar file contains the files for both the iCalendar library and the k5nJournal application.
-To run the k5njournal application, you can either double-click on the jar file in your file viewer (Windows Explorer or Mac OS X Finder), or you can use the following command from a command prompt:
+To run the k5njournal application, use the following command from a command prompt:

     java -cp javaltools-1.0.0.jar us.k5n.journal.Main